nunroca/SEISMIC_ALERT_SYSTEM/DataScience/DocumentationDTS.md

 <li>depth</li>
 </ul>

-<p>We based the selection on the following headmap.</p>
+<p>We based the selection on the following heatmap.</p>
 <p align=center><img src='DTS_img/variablesCorrelation.png' width=600 height=600></p>

 <h2>Clusters 'elbow method'</h2>

 <p>A fundamental step for any unsupervised algorithm is to determine the optimal number of clusters into which the data may be clustered.
 Since we do not have any predefined number of clusters in unsupervised learning.
 We tend to use some method that can help us decide the best number of clusters.
-In the case of K-Means clustering, we use Elbow Method for defining the best number of clustering. </br>'Elbow graph'</p>
+In the case of K-Means clustering, we use Elbow Method for defining the best number of clustering. </br>As a conclusion <b>4 clusters</b> have been chosen.</p>

 <p align=center><img src='DTS_img/cluster_selection.png' width=600 height=600></p>